-Formerly MUSC 180.
-Private instrumental lessons prepare students of music for transfer to a university, college or conservatory.
-Students develop technical agility, and learn and master literature they will be expected to perform as part of transfer auditions.
-Private lessons are reserved for students enrolled simultaneously in a least one ensemble.
+Private lessons develop the student's facilities on their chosen instrument.
+They prepare students for transfer to a college or university music program.
+Students develop technical agility and learn to master literature they are expected to perform.
+Students will need to demonstrate their skills by the end of the quarter.
+Requirements: permission code from the instructor.
 Course may be taken up to three times.
-Prerequisite: Permission of Instructor.
 (SFCC)

-MUSPL 112 - Private Guitar Lessons (1 cr)
+MUSPL 112 - Private Acoustic/Classical Guitar Lessons (1 cr)

-Formerly MUSC 180.
-Private instrumental lessons prepare students of music for transfer to a university, college or conservatory.
-Students develop technical agility, and learn and master literature they will be expected to perform as part of transfer auditions.
-Private lessons are reserved for students enrolled simultaneously in a least one ensemble.
+Private lessons develop the student's facilities on their chosen instrument.
+They prepare students for transfer to a college or university music program.
+Students develop technical agility and learn to master literature they are expected to perform.
+Students will need to demonstrate their skills by the end of the quarter.
+Requirements: permission code from the instructor.
 Course may be taken up to three times.
-Prerequisite: Permission of Instructor.
 (SFCC)